 - Forward draft agenda: 10 calendar days prior to the meeting to the Chair for review agenda & approval.

-- Keep the distribution list update.
-The list includes committee voting members (representatives from the council of Marin cities, League representative, usually the North Bay Public Affairs manager of the League of CA Cities, Marin legislative aides, lobbyist, San Rafael City Manager, County administrator, and others who may be interested.
+- Keep the distribution list updated.
+The list includes committee voting members (representatives from the council of Marin cities), and League representative, usually the North Bay Public Affairs manager of the League of CA Cities, Marin legislative aides, lobbyist, San Rafael City Manager, County administrator, and others who may be interested.

 - Attend monthly meetings and prepare notes of the meeting.
 Notes include brief summaries of the pro/con discussion and any position taken by vote of committee on bills or relevant matters.
 Copies of the notes are sent to the chair.

 - Keep and update a spreadsheet of bills, positions, dates position taken, amendments to the bills or changes of position.
 Distribute to committee monthly.